jkaewprateep/META---Unity-and-C-basics/README.md

 ### SphereMaker.cs - custom action - create object - key space ###

 🐑💬 ➰ Duplicate object for same property object created with target position on the same domain, ```random function``` create distribution effects of the objects created by this function. </br>
+🦭💬 Because of using of new function then you can have a random number without assigning the internal reference number, how you can make use of the random function results is ```unique the answer``` is to use the new function but many people do not understand how can assign of new function to random function and they saying that provide the same result, ```distribution need to have the implementation scopes in the answer``` . </br>

 ```
 public class SphereMaker : MonoBehaviour